Eastern Anatolia Observatory

-Eastern Anatolia Observatory (Doğu Anadolu Gözlemevi, shortly DAG) is proposed ground-based astronomical observatory of Atatürk University in Erzurum, Turkey.
+Eastern Anatolia Observatory (Doğu Anadolu Gözlemevi, shortly DAG) is a 4-meter telescope, ground-based astronomical observatory of Atatürk University in Erzurum, Turkey.

 The project to establish an observatory in Erzurum is conducted by the Astrophysics Research and Application Center of Atatürk University with the scientific and technical coordination of TÜBİTAK National Observatory and financial support of the Ministry of Development, Government of Erzurum Province, 40 universities and seven observatories in the region.
 It is the country's biggest project for astronomy, astrophysics and space science.